Gl4 Vs. Gl5 Gear Oil : What are The Differences?

 What Is GL4?

-The designation of the GL4 oil is automotive that uses hypoid or spiral bevel gears.
+The GL4 oil designation is automotive, used in vehicles with hypoid or spiral bevel gears.
 The vehicles have moderate speeds and loads for this utility to perform optimally.
 Depending on the oil brand, some may work with smaller vehicles, while others are multipurpose, serving both smaller and heavy vehicles.

-The target of GL4 is mainly manual gearboxes and transaxle use.
+The target of GL4 is mainly manual gearboxes and transaxles.

 Gl4 vs. GL3; what is the difference?
-GL3 gear oil also serves spiral bevel gear systems, but it has a milder amount of EP additives than GL4.
+GL3 gear oil also serves spiral bevel gear systems, but it has fewer EP additives than GL4.
 Can you use them interchangeably?
-You can use GL4 in GL3 systems to benefit from the former’s high load support and anti-wear capability.
+You can use GL4 in GL3 systems to benefit from its high load support and anti-wear capabilities.

 What Is GL5?

 Flipping the coin of this discussion, we bring you the GL5 gear oil.
-It has an extreme pressure rating, which is one of the reasons behind its preference for high-speed and high-load applications.
-Its target is mainly hypoid gear in automotive axles.
+It has an extreme pressure rating, which is one of the reasons it is preferred for high-speed, high-load applications.
+Its target is mainly the hypoid gear in automotive axles.

 You may consider the GL5 a GL4 gear oil equivalent, though on a larger scale.
-You can use it as a replacement for GL4, as they have similar qualities.
-Gl5 vs. GL6 is another crucial comparison point.
-The GL6 is ideal for vehicles with high pinion offset hypoid gears, like those in limited-slip differentials.
+You can use it as a replacement for GL4, as it has similar properties.
+GL5 vs. GL6 is another crucial comparison point.
+The GL6 is ideal for vehicles with high-pinion offset hypoid gears, such as those in limited-slip differentials.

 The MIL-PRF-2105E is a military-grade GL5 released sometime in the mid-1990s.
 It is mainly for use on military vehicles.